 3.2 Definitions specific to IEEE 802.11

 sensor station (STA): A sensor STA is a non-AP STA using data frames with small payload size.
-A sensor STA is also expected to have limited available power and low traffic volume that meets the sensor profile (e.g., payload size, traffic volume) characterized by an AP and is allowed to associate and operate with that AP.
+A sensor STA is also expected to have limited available power and low traffic volume that meets the sensor profile (e.g., short MSDU size, low traffic volume , battery operated device, etc) and is allowed to associate with an AP that has setup a sensor BSS or a mixed BSS.

 sub 1 GHz 1M (S1G_1M) physical layer protocol data unit (PPDU): 1 MHz PPDU or 1 MHz Duplicated PPDU.